-The standard chemotherapy agent for adjuvant treatment of pancreatic cancer typically has been Fluorouracil (5-FU) based.
+The standard chemotherapy agent for adjuvant treatment of pancreatic cancer (ductal adenocarcinoma of the pancreas) has typically been Fluorouracil (5-FU) based.
 But there have been other adjuvant agents and modalities for pancreatic cancer under study including gemcitabine, combined chemotherapy (multiple drug agents), and chemoradiation.

 The authors followed 368 patients who received substantive surgery for pancreatic cancer according to the extent of the disease and the dictates of the local hospitals’ protocols.
 These patients were randomized 1:1 to the no adjuvant therapy arm of the trial OR to the adjuvant therapy with gemcitabine arm of the trial (six months of chemotherapy with a weekly dosage at 700 mg/m2).
 There were 186 patients in the gemcitabine arm; 111 of the patients were able to receive all six cycles; 90% of patients in this arm received at least one single dose; 87% received at least one full gemcitabine cycle.